rollerworks/search/doc/installing.rst

 To search in a storage engine you need to install additional packages or build your own SearchCondition processor.

-To get you started we provide a number of additional packages for searching;
+To get you started we already provide a number of additional packages for searching;

 Doctrine
 ^^^^^^^^